 3. Let it run its course

 Frequently, your baby’s hiccups will stop on their own.
 If they aren’t bothering your baby, then you can just let them run their course.
-If you don’t interfere and your baby’s hiccups do not stop on their own, let your baby’s doctor know.
+If you don’t interfere and your baby’s hiccups do not stop on their own, let your pediatrician know.

 When should you worry about your baby’s hiccups?

 - Your little one gets hiccups a lot.

-- He is upset or agitated when hiccupping.
+- They are upset or agitated when hiccupping.

 - Hiccups are disturbing their sleep.

-- Hiccups continue to happen after his first birthday.
+- Hiccups continue to happen after their first birthday.

 How to prevent baby hiccups

 The truth is that the causes of a baby’s hiccups are not always clear, which is why it is difficult to prevent them completely.
-However, here are some tips that can help you out:
+However, here are some tips that can help:

-- Make sure your baby is calm when you feed him.
+- Make sure your baby is calm when you feed them.

-- Don’t wait until your baby is so hungry that he begins to cry or get upset when the feeding begins.
+- Don’t wait until your baby is so hungry that they begin to cry or get upset when the feeding begins.

 - Avoid high-energy play and bouncing up and down after feeding.